You asked and we answered your March Madness queries

 Everyone in my office has a bracket, so who is actually working?
 How much money is lost from unproductive employees watching the games and checking their brackets?

-- Nearly 40 million people fill out brackets.
-It’s estimated that $4 billion is lost in work productivity during tournament.
+- Nearly 70 million people filled out brackets in 2017 and it’s estimated that $6.3 billion was lost in work productivity during the tournament last year.

 Which university has won the most NCAA championship titles?